Skip to main content

 • Hear people speak their minds every Sunday at 13:00 at the 'speaker’s stone'

-• Sit back and relax overlooking the pond where you may spy some of park’s nesting birds including great tits, blue tits, hedge sparrows, robins and wrens
+• Sit back and relax overlooking the pond, where you may spy some of the park’s nesting birds, including great tits, blue tits, hedge sparrows, robins and wrens

 Park Frankendael

 Built at the end of the 17th century, Park Frankendael in Watergraafsmeer is Amsterdam's only remaining country estate.
-Back then there were more than 40 estates, but today Park Frankendael with its beautiful gardens is all that stands.
+There were more than 40 estates back then, but today, Park Frankendael, with its beautiful gardens, is all that stands.

 Rembrandtpark